MrEpiX/PrintPrince/README.md

 **[DomainManager](https://stackoverflow.com/a/23390899)** is written by StackOverflow user Nate B.

 # Disclaimers
-While Print Prince is used to assist with printer management in environments using commercial systems, neither Print Prince nor the developer has any affiliation with the owners of these systems, Print Prince simply uses the APIs as they looked during the development of Print Prince.
+While Print Prince is used to assist with printer management in environments using commercial systems, neither Print Prince nor the developer has any affiliation with the owners or developers of these systems, Print Prince simply uses the APIs with the functionality they had during the development of Print Prince.